grantmacken/glider/README.md

 Outside of the pod, to reach xqerl on the internet, all requests are via ngnix set up as a [reverse proxy](https://www.nginx.com/resources/glossary/reverse-proxy-server/)

-When we deploy our pod to our cloud provider, we change our published ports: `
-1. 80:80 for HTTP requests and
-2. 8433:80 for HTTPS requests

 Prior to deploying, we obtain certs for our domain.
  These certs will be in the letsencrypt volume.